pantheon-systems/documentation/source/content/drupal-updates.md

 The steps in this doc help bring your site to Drupal 8 which reached End of Life status in November, 2021.

-Visit the [Drupal Migration Guide](/drupal-migration) to find the best path to Drupal for your site.
+Visit the [Drupal Update and Migration Guide](/drupal-migration) to find the best path to Drupal for your site.

 </Alert>